hdbeukel/james/james/james-extensions/README.md

 The James extensions module is part of the [James framework][james-github].

-This module provides additional components for advanced problem specification and search customization.

-For later versions it is planned to also add specific components for other frequent problem types besides subset selection (e.g. permutation problems).
+This module extends the core with additional tools for advanced problem specification and search customization.
+It also provides reusable components for other problem types besides subset selection (e.g. permutation problems).

 Documentation
 =============

-More information, user documentation and examples of how to use the framework are provided at the [James website][james-website].
+More information, user documentation and examples of how to use the framework are provided at the [website][james-website].
 Additional developer documentation is posted on the [wiki][james-wiki].

 License and copyright